Dissecting the Interplay of Attention Paths in a Statistical Mechanics Theory of Transformers: Theory

-Note that, as discussed at the end of Sec.~\ref{sec:Model}, we characterize the statistics of the weights $\Theta$ for a fixed realization of the query and key weights.
-The query and key weights can be given, for example, by training the network with standard gradient descent methods on all of its learnable parameters.
-In Sec.~\ref{subsec:One-shot-image-classification} we will show that the insights gained by our theory on the weights $\Theta$ can also be applied to the network trained in this way.
+Note that, as discussed at the end of Sec.~\ref{sec:Model}, we characterize the statistics of the weights $\Theta$ (the linear projection, value, and readout weights) for a fixed realization of the query and key weights.
+The fixed query and key weights can be given, for example, by pre-training the network with gradient descent, or by some task-informed initialization.
+In Sec.~\ref{subsec:One-shot-image-classification} we will show that the insights gained by our theory on the weights $\Theta$ can also be applied to the network trained with gradient descent on all of its learnable parameters, including the query and key weights.